Tangent Comics: Overview

 The history of the Tangent Universe radically diverges from the real world due to the presence of superheroes.
 The interference of the original Atom causes the Cuban Missile Crisis to escalate into a limited nuclear exchange that results in the nuclear obliteration of Florida and Cuba.
 The aftermath of the destruction of Florida shapes the lives of several characters.

 The city of New Atlantis is created out of the remains of the city of Atlanta and is later the birthplace of the Joker.
 A group of sea creatures are mutated by the radioactive fallout into humanoid form and become known as the Sea Devils.
 The other major event to have repercussions is the Soviet Union's invasion of Czechoslovakia in 1968, which leads to the creation of the Manhunter and the deployment of alternate Metal Men as a U.S. black ops squad.
 As a result of the Cuban War in this timeline, the Soviet Union still existed in the late 1990s and was still a world superpower.
-However, China was not involved in this nuclear exchange and has its own metahuman genetic experimentation program, resulting in the creation of Supergirl and Powergirl.
+China was not involved in this nuclear exchange and has its own metahuman genetic experimentation program, resulting in the creation of Supergirl and Powergirl.

 Series

-Based on concepts created by Dan Jurgens, Tangent Comics as a whole is dedicated to Julie Schwartz.
+Based on concepts created by Dan Jurgens, Tangent Comics as a whole is dedicated to Julius Schwartz.